Reset all settings Vs Erase all content and settings

 Reset All Settings could also fix other issues like iCloud backup stuck.
 If you have any problems with system issues, this could be a good solution.

-If you don’t think there is any important information on this iPhone, this would also be a good choice to clear iPhone storage.
+• Free up iPhone storage: iPhone keeps increasing data every day.
+You may find your iPhone storage is full, you can delete content to make it fresh.
 To give insurance to your decision, you’d better backup iPhone to computer so that you could recover some useful information later.

 If you feel that there are serious system problems or viruses on your iPhone, completely clean your iPhone in this way would save you from misgivings.
 What’s more, you could have other ways to remove iPhone data or rescue your iPhone.